PuChen7/Algorithms-and-Data-Structures/problems/find-the-difference.md

 * Using HashMap: count occurrences of each letter.
 Then compare each key one by one. `O(n)` time complexity.
 Need `two maps`, so `O(2n)` for space complexity.
 Can be improved.

 * Using HashMap - `improved`: need two maps?
 No!
-I can count occurrences of letters of string 't' (string with extra letter), then walk through string 's' and for each letter I minus occurrence by one.
-Finally the (key, value) pair whose value is '1' will be the answer.
+I can count occurrences of letters of string 's' (string without extra letter), then walk through string 't' and for each letter I minus occurrence by one.
+Finally the key's value is going to be < 0 will be the answer.
 Time complexity is still `O(n)`.
 But space complexity is `O(n)` because I only need one map.

 * Using ASCII: maybe the best answer.
 I add up ascii value of two strings.
 Then do a minus, convert to char.
 I get the answer.
 Time Complexity: `O(n)`.
 Space: `O(1)`.